nogibjj/DEMINI11_2/README.md

 ## DEmini11 : Data Pipeline with Databricks

 **Overview:**
-The Data Extraction and Transformation Pipeline project aims to retrieve and process tennis match data from Kaggle datasets, which restored in gitlab and then DataBricks.
+The Data Extraction and Transformation Pipeline project aims to process Data Scientists' Salary data from Kaggle, which restored in gitlab and then DataBricks.

 **Key Components:**
 1. **Data Extraction:**